-If the annuitant marries or remarries and wants to cover his/ her new spouse for a civil service annuity, he/she must notify, within 2 years of the marriage, the U.S. Office of Personnel Management, Retirement Operations Center, Boyers, Pennsylvania 16017, and furnish his/her CSA (claim) number, Social Security number, date of birth, and a copy of the marriage certificate.
+If the annuitant marries or remarries and wants to cover their new spouse for a civil service annuity, they must notify, within 2 vears of the marriage, the U.S. Of-fice of Personnel Management, Retirement Operations Center, Boyers, Pennsylvania 16017, and furnish their CSA (claim) number, Social Security number, date of birth, and a copy of the marriage certificate.